asheber792/Huxley-Collection-App/project-worksheet.md

 #### SAMPLE.....
 #### MVP

-- Find and use external api
+- Find and use external api's for quotes and list of books
-- Render data on page in a list
+- render landing page with a quote appearing on screen and changing at random every ? seconds
+- render collected works page displaying titles and book covers
+- set up onclick function to render a page displaying title, cover, description, etc.
+- styles

 #### PostMVP

-- Add data to favorites section
+- add freely available ebooks of available books
+- add reviews for books

 ## React Architectural Design